bodik/sner4/README.md

 #### Server: Visuals

-Visualization modules can be used to visualize various informations stored in database:
+Visualization modules can be used to visualize various informations stored in database or current configuration:

 * Workflow tree
 * DNS tree